We communicate to our parents and caregivers via……

 Windsor and Burwood children are able to borrow two books at a time.
 These are issued for two weeks.
-All other children can have five books issue for four weeks.
+All other children can have three books issued for four weeks.
 It is compulsory for every child to use a library bag to carry books to and from school.
 These can be purchased at the school office or supplied from home.
 Lost or damaged books are charged for at replacement cost.
-There is no charge for overdue books, however further books are not issued until they are returned.
+There is no charge for overdue books, however further books may not be issued until they are returned.

 Lost property will be returned to its owner if it is named.